google/highway/g3doc/faq.md

 `HWY_COMPILE_ALL_ATTAINABLE` are defined, then older targets are also compiled and the incompatibility arises.
 One possible solution is to disable these modes by defining `HWY_COMPILE_ONLY_STATIC`, which is checked first.
 Then, only the baseline target is used and dynamic dispatch is effectively disabled.
-A second solution is to avoid `-m` flags entirely, because they contradict the goals of test coverage and dynamic dispatch, or only set the ones that correspond to the oldest target Highway supports.
-See #1707 and #1570 for more information.
+If you still want to dispatch, but just avoid targets superseded by the baseline, define `HWY_SKIP_NON_BEST_BASELINE`.
+A third option is to avoid `-m` flags entirely, because they contradict the goals of test coverage and dynamic dispatch, or only set the ones that correspond to the oldest target Highway supports.
+See #1460, #1570, and #1707 for more information.